Vishnuxx/Android-Study-Jams/README.md

 Drivers can approve the valid students who were joined via this unique code.

+For testing purpose , you can join with this sample code.

+    Bustopper-fZXBXLGE9Se2IPoxI3bSRYeTLJq2

 <b>Functionality and Concepts Used:</b>

 - Livedata & ViewModel : To seperate business logic and data MVVM